Apply ByFall: Priority Feb 1, Final Aug 1. Spring: Priority Oct 1, Final Dec 1.

 - Nonacademic experience in a related field

 - Extenuating circumstances (events or issues that may have affected your progress in school)

-All applications received by the priority deadline for each term will be considered.
-Applications received after the priority deadline, up until the final deadline, will be considered on a space-availability basis.
+We will consider all applications received by the priority deadline for each term.
+Applications received between the priority deadline and the final deadline will be considered if space is available.